 “Our current assessment is that we will likely see a similar situation [to Italy] in other countries in Europe, but the picture may vary from country to country,” said Andrea Ammon, the director of the European Centre for Disease Prevention and Control.
 “We also need to consider the need to prepare for other scenarios — for example, large clusters elsewhere in Europe.”

-The virus itself is moderately infectious and has similar symptoms to the common flu.
+The virus itself is quite infectious and has similar symptoms to the common flu, yet these can worsen to become pneumonia-like.
 So far, its death rate is at around three per cent, usually impacting those with prior medical complications.
-While the flu’s death rate sits slightly lower, the unpredictability of coronavirus presents officials with unknowns that require unprecedented political coordination.
+While the flu’s death rate sits lower, the unpredictability of coronavirus presents officials with unknowns that require unprecedented political coordination.

 Across emerging Europe, and indeed the world, there has been a trend for governments to use the outbreak as a way of showing strength and competence.
 However, the politicisation of the outbreak can have alternate impacts, in which arrogance in capability can result in unwillingness to admit error in public health systems.
 On the other hand, disaster is a chance for governments to trump their leadership abilities, and many are taking every measure to ensure they at least appear to be in control.
 From Bulgaria to Estonia, officials are assuring the public they are doing everything they can to prepare.